jordandegea/SmartHerald-UserAndroid/README.md

-## Shared News - Android App
+## Smart Herald - Android App
 ___________________

-Android app of the Shared News Project.
+Android app of the Smart Herald Project.
 This is a common app, where services a shared.

 Using Parse and Android Studio